nylander/GAAS/annotation/CheatSheet/cigar.md

 /!\ I havn't find any ressource using/talking about the N (iNtron) operator.
 It seems to be used by D suystemtically.
 Any information about it is very welcome.

+To resume:
+Each pair/run is encoded by the letter code/operator, whitespace, and the length; multiple pairs/runs are separated by whitespace.

 ## Ensembl CIGAR
 Then Ensembl has created the **ensembl cigar format**.